nima-karkhaneh/portfolio/blog-web-application/README.md

 ## Dependencies
 - **express:** Web framework for handling routes and server logic
 - **ejs:** Template engine for rendering HTML with embedded JavaScript
+- **express-validator**: Middleware for validating and sanitising user input

 ---